Gvieirabriel/Humvoice/README.md

 4. Adjust **Sensitivity** and **Noise Gate** to dial in how hard you need to hit.

 ### Pitch Bend
-Pitch bend is always active in Pitch Mode.
+Pitch bend is optional in Pitch Mode, turned off by default but recommended to better experience.
 Humvoice sends 14-bit pitch bend messages continuously as your voice moves between notes, giving connected instruments expressive, human-feeling transitions.
 Pitch bend resets to centre on every note change.
 The receiving instrument must have its pitch bend range set to **±2 semitones** (MIDI standard) to match.

 ---